33 Things to Do in Tijuana, Mexico + Local Info

 👉 You can also book a guided tour on VIATOR

-Free Things to Do in Tijuana
+Best Free Things to Do in Tijuana

-11. Walk Along the Us-Mexico Border
+13. Walk Along the US-Mexico Border

 I don’t know about you, but I think it’s cool to be at an international border looking into another country.
-In Tijuana, there is a fence along the border, and you can drive along the highway beside it!

-12. Spend the Day at the Beach
+14. Spend the Day at the Beach

 There is a whole stretch of boardwalk with beautiful murals to check out.
 Grab a blanket and some snacks from one of the many vendors, and enjoy a day at the beach!

-13. Channel Your Inner Artist at Pasaje Rodriguez
+15. Channel Your Inner Artist at Pasaje Rodriguez

 It’s definitely worth a look for some insight into the art and culture scene in Tijuana.
 It’s located off of 3rd Street along Avenida Revolución.

-14. Find Some Quiet at the Tijuana Cathedral
+16. Find Some Quiet at the Tijuana Cathedral

 The main cathedral in Tijuana is called the Catedral de Nuestra Senora de Guadalupe.
 It’s a beautiful piece of classic Catholic architecture and totally free to go and visit.

-The cathedral is located in downtown Tijuana, just two blocks over from Avenida Revolución.
+The cathedral is located in downtown Tijuana, just two blocks from Avenida Revolución.
 It is a fully operational cathedral, so you can also visit for Sunday mass if you want.

-15. See the Statue la Mona de Tijuana
+17. See the Statue la Mona de Tijuana

 This is a fascinating place to visit in Tijuana!
 It is an 18-ton, 5-story tall statue of a nude woman.
 It was built by the artist Armando Garcia in his backyard after the city declined his proposal to build the statue to mark the 1989 Tijuana centennial.